-When the machine is mounted on a bedplate, or on slide rails for belt adjustment, flexible metallic conduit should be used to protect the leads to the machine.
+When the machine is mounted on a slide base for belt adjustment, flexible metallic conduit should be used to protect the leads to the machine.
 In making this connection, a squeeze connector should be used for attaching the flexible conduit to the conduit box.
 Squeeze connectors may be straight, 45 degrees or 90 degrees.